 Endocrine Glands and the Hormones Secreted

 - Hypothalamus: It regulates the body temperature, controls thirst, sleep, hunger, emotions, moods and allow the release of hormones.

 - Pineal: Pineal is also known as the thalamus, it develops serotonin derivatives of melatonin, which can affect sleep.

 - Parathyroid: This gland helps in controlling the amount of calcium present in the body.

 - Thymus: It helps in the functioning of the adaptive immune system, produces T-cells and maturity of the thymus.

-- Thyroid: It produces hormones that belong to calorie burning and heart rate.
+- Thyroid: It produces hormones that affect the heart rate and how calories are burnt.

 - Adrenal: This gland produces the hormones that control the sex drive, cortisol and stress hormone.

 - Pituitary: It is also termed as the “master control gland,”.
-This is because of the pituitary gland helps in controlling other glands and develops the hormones that trigger growth and development.
+This is because the pituitary gland helps in controlling other glands.
+Moreover, it develops the hormones that trigger growth and development.

-- Testes: In men, the testes develop the male sex hormone, testosterone, and produces sperm.
+- Testes: In men, the testes secrete the male sex hormone, testosterone.
+It also produces sperm.

 - Ovaries: In women, the ovaries secrete estrogen, progesterone, testosterone, and other female sex hormones.